On the influence of reference sample properties on magnetic force microscopy calibrations: Methods

 \section{Methods}

 To investigate the discrepancies between qMFM-derived and NV-derived stray field distributions, we generate artificial MFM images using forward simulations.
 These simulations utilize generic reference structures with well-defined characteristic features.
 In all cases, the image sizes $\Delta_{x,y}$, pixel sizes $\delta_{x,y}$, and resolution res$_{x,y}$ are equal in x- and y-directions.
 For easier reading, an image size of 5.12\,µm × 5.12\,µm will be referred to as an image size of 5.12\,µm.
 The same applies to the pixel size and resolution.
 We start from a typical measurement of a CoPt multilayer reference sample featuring a maze domain pattern.
 The pixel size was 10\,nm, and the image size was 5.12\,\textmu\text{m}.
-Furthermore, we assume that the \( B_z^{\text{NV}} \) data closely approximate the physical stray field distribution and thus can be considered as the ``real'' stray field distribution.
+Furthermore, we assume that the \( B_z^{\text{NV}} \) data closely approximate the physical stray field distribution and thus can be considered as the "real" stray field distribution.

 Initially, we derive a binary magnetization pattern from the measured CoPt phase shift data (see Fig.~\ref{fig:MFM_intro}).
-Using this pattern, we calculate the effective charge density using well-established magnetic parameters of the CoPt stack (Fig.~\ref{fig:forward_sim}a).
+Using this pattern, we calculate the effective charge density using well-established magnetic parameters of the CoPt stack.
+The layer architecture of the CoPt stack is as follows: Pt(2 nm)/[(Co(0.4 nm)/Pt(0.9 nm)]$_{100}$/Pt(5 nm)/Ta (5 nm)/SiOx/Si(100), exhibiting a saturation magnetization of $M_s = (500 \pm 30)$\,kA/m, a Bloch-type domain transition with a domain wall width of approximately $\delta_{DW} =16$\,nm, and an average domain width of about 170\,nm \cite{Hu2020, Vock2014}.
+Using these values, Fig.~\ref{fig:forward_sim}a can be derived.
 To predict the expected MFM measurement response for the sample, we convolve the ICF, derived from \( B_z^{\text{NV}} \) data (Fig.~\ref{fig:forward_sim}b), with the calculated effective charge density pattern.
 Additionally, a typical noise pattern is incorporated into the simulation (Fig.~\ref{fig:forward_sim}c).
 This noise pattern is acquired from an ambient condition MFM signal measured over a non-magnetic sample using a commercial MFM.
 An example of such a derived artificial MFM phase shift distribution is depicted in Fig.~\ref{fig:forward_sim}d, with a cross-section illustrated in Fig.~\ref{fig:forward_sim}e.
-A cross section of \( B_z^{\text{NV}} \) (shown in red) is compared alongside the calculated \( B_z^{\text{qMFM}} \) (shown in black) in Fig.~\ref{fig:forward_sim}f.